 The Advantages of Proton Therapy for Lung Cancer Treatment

 Cases are usually discussed at a multidisciplinary thoracic oncology meeting on Thursday morning where treatment recommendations are made.
-All physicians at the University of Florida Proton Therapy Institute and Shands Jacksonville are University of Florida faculty.
+All physicians at the UF Health Proton Therapy Institute and Shands Jacksonville are University of Florida Health faculty.